 Eyeliner is one of the most integral parts of your makeup looks.
 Sure the artistic cat-eye and smoky eye gazes are all about liner, but even some of the most natural, barely there makeup has some type of eyeliner involved.
 Why, you may ask?
 Because it’s a sneaky way to subtly call attention to your eyes, make lashes look longer, your eye color more vibrant, and even look more awake.
 Knowing what color, where to put it, and how to apply it are key skills that any makeup lover should have in her beauty repertoire.

-#1.
-There are three basic types of eyeliner: pencil, gel and liquid.
-Each has its own special application and skill level.
+Whether you choose pencil, gel or liquid, each has its own special application and skill level.
 Pencil is the most common (and easiest) type and perfect for an everyday look.
 One of the biggest mistakes people make is not regularly sharpening their pencils.
 In addition to keeping them clean and bacteria-free, sharpening your pencil ensures you can get your line as close to your lash line as humanly possible.
 Dulled, rounded off points make for good shading (more on that later), but they lack the precision needed to connect your lash line to your lashes for that seamless appearance.
 So sharpen them regularly — just not too sharp.
 Remember, you’re putting this pencil in close proximity to your eyeball — you definitely don’t want to run the risk of maiming yourself with a sharp-as-a-needle pencil tip.
 Ouch!

 Gel eyeliners typically come in a pot and are applied with a brush.
 These can be a little trickier because you decide how much product is being applied, rather than with a pencil where it’s mostly a controlled amount.
 Gels have an amazingly creamy consistency so they can glide across the eyelid without pulling or tugging like a pencil can.
 One drawback is that unlike pencils, which are good to the last sharpening, gels are housed in pots and can dry out faster than other formulas.